 Make sure you are comfortable in the water before attempting any underwater photography.
 One of the most important rules while snorkeling is to take every precaution not to kick, stand on, or otherwise disturb our fragile coral.

 While all camera brands offer their own specific settings on their various models, a camera with an automatic underwater mode is ideal for beginners.
 The Olympus Tough allows users to select from one of several settings specifically designed to capture action scenes and close-ups, but my favorite setting – and the one I use almost exclusively – is the ‘Underwater Wide 1’.
 This setting is specifically purposed for landscape shots but does a fantastic job capturing nearly every situation.

 Lighting is key.
 It plays one of the biggest roles in capturing exceptional underwater photos.
 A sunny day lends for the most vibrant, colorful shots.
 If it is overcast, no amount of creative editing will correct your disappointing photos.
 Keep the light at your back when possible.
 Use the flash sparingly, and only if you are close to the subject, or you will risk diluting the rich colors.

-That’s all for today—Editing is one of the MOST important pieces of a beautiful final product when it comes to underwater photography.
-I’ll be concluding this series with some tips and tricks on that soon.
-I hope you all enjoyed the photos!
+Editing is one of the most important steps to the final product when it comes to underwater photography.
+I’ll be concluding this series with some editing tips in the coming weeks!